 You’ll have written many business documents over the years.
 Few will be more important than a business Sales Memorandum.
-Due to its significance, ExitAdviser has produced an online tool, and a document template, to make it easier for you to write your own Selling Memorandum document.
+Due to its significance, ExitAdviser has produced an online tool, and a document template, to make it easier for you to write your own Selling Memorandum.

-This knowledge piece explains the Sales Memorandum in terms of its:
+This guide explains the Sales Memorandum in terms of its:

 - fit within the sale process